SkyGuard Cutdown

 Serial Connection

 There is a header on the PCB for serial connection at 9600 Baud.
-With the stock firmware, system status information is printed to the serial terminal as a table as shown below:
+With the stock firmware, system status information is printed to the serial terminal as a table with the following fields:

 To connect to the serial output, connect a 3V3 logic cable to the PCBs ground, transmit, and receive pins as shown below: